 5.8.3 Time and one half will be paid for all time worked on a designated holiday or seasonal bonus day.
 If the employee is not given an additional day off for the holiday on which the employee is scheduled to work, the employee will receive holiday pay in addition to the time and one half for the time worked.

-5.8.4 For the purpose of computing overtime pay for over forty (40) hours in the employee's workweek, a holiday, vacation day, or an earned sick leave day for which the employee receives pay will be counted as a day worked.
+5.8.4 For the purpose of computing overtime pay for over forty (40) hours in the employee's workweek, a holiday, vacation day, seasonal bonus day, inclement weather day for which the employee receives pay will be counted as a day worked.

 5.8.5 In no case shall premium pay be paid twice for the same hours worked.